The Best Online Master’s in Nursing Programs for 2025

 What Can You Do With a Degree from an Online MSN Program?

 Many MSN graduates become nurse practitioners, but you can pursue many other career paths with an MSN.
-Advanced practice registered nurses (APRNs) include clinical nurse specialists, nurse midwives, or nurse anesthetists (which now requires a doctorate).
-You can also earn an MSN in nursing administration or nurse education.
+Advanced practice registered nurses (APRN) include clinical nurse specialists or certified nurse-midwives.
+You can also earn an MSN to become a nursing administrator or nurse educator.

 Nurse practitioners can choose to practice in primary care with a specialty population, such as family practice, women’s health, adult-geriatric, or pediatrics.
 They may also choose acute care or subspecialty practices such as critical care, psychiatric/mental health, orthopedics, and dermatology.
-According to the Bureau of Labor Statistics (BLS), the average NP annual salary is $126,260.
+According to the Bureau of Labor Statistics (BLS), the median NP annual salary is $129,210 as of May 2024.

-Nurse midwives provide care to pregnant women and infants.
+Nurse-midwives provide care to pregnant women and infants.
 They are licensed to oversee prenatal, delivery, and postpartum care.
-The BLS reports an average salary of $129,650 for nurse midwives.
+The BLS reports a median salary of $128,790 for nurse-midwives in May 2024.